FededelRincon/FededelRincon/README.md

 Hi 👋 My name is Federico del Rincon
 ====================================

-FrontEnd Developer Jr.
+FullStack Developer Jr.
 ------------------

-I've been learning to code for many years from now, probably more than 5, after i graduate in real state carrer carrer.
-I started with Python by hobby, but then i know and learn HTML, CSS, and JS, and my passion beggins.
-After that, i learn some backend with node and express, then i frontend with react with hooks, some react-native to, and some next.js, and other many interesting stuffs like TS or frontend frameworks like material UI or mongoDB.
+I'm a full stack developer from Argentina, that has being coding for many years, probably more than 5 after I graduate from a real state career.
+I started with Python as a hobby, but then I learned HTML, CSS, and JS, and my passion for the web began.
+After that, I learn some backend with node and express, and frontend with react with hooks, some react-native, and next.js too, and other interesting kinds of stuff like TS.

-* 🌍 I'm based in Cordoba - Argentina
-* 🖥️ See my portfolio at [here](https://portfolio-fdr-react.vercel.app/)
-* ✉️  You can contact me at [delrincon@gmail.com](mailto:delrincon@gmail.com)
-* 🚀 I'm currently not working as developer, but im looking for my first opportunity
-* ⚡  I Like play the guitar, i like travel, i like to learn new stuffs

 ### Skills: